edy1482/go-webserver/README.md

 # go-webserver
-A go webserver to practice on
+A go webserver to practice my go skills on